-The objective of the Trust is to invest the property of the Trust with the aim of spreading investment risk and giving Unitholders the benefit of the results of the management of that property.
-The types of investments and assets in which the property of the Trust may be invested are transferable securities, units in collective investment schemes, money market instruments, deposits, derivative and forward transactions, and immovables in accordance with the FCA Rules applicable to a non-UCITS retail scheme, subject to any more restrictive provisions set out in the Prospectus from time to time.
+The object of the Trust is to invest the property of the Trust with the aim of spreading investment risk and giving Unitholders the benefit of the results of the management of that property.
+The types of investments and assets in which the property of the Trust may be invested are transferable securities, money market instruments, units in collective investment schemes, deposits, derivative instruments and forward transactions, immovables and gold in accordance with the FCA Rules applicable to a non-UCITS retail scheme and subject to any more restrictive provisions set out in this Prospectus from time to time.

-Typical Investor
+Investor Profile